 Mary Godat Bellamy, Wyoming's First Woman Legislator

-Mary Godat Bellamy, known as “Mollie” to her friends and family, was elected twice to serve in the Wyoming House of Representatives: first in 1910, when she served for two years, and again in 1918, when she served another two-year term.
-She was the first woman to be elected to the Legislature in the state’s history.
+Mary Godat Bellamy, known as “Mollie” to her friends and family, was the first woman to be elected to the Wyoming Legislature in the state’s history.
+She was elected to the House of Representatives in 1910 and served a single, two-year term.

 Mary Godat was born December 13, 1861, in Richwoods, Mo.
 She moved to Laramie, Wyo., with her widowed mother in 1873.
 Mary later became one of the first students to attend Laramie High School.
 She became a teacher and taught in Nye County, Nev.; Johnson County, Wyo.; and in Laramie.
 In 1886, she married Charles Bellamy of Boston, Mass., a civil engineer who received the first license to practice engineering in the state of Wyoming and served as the first water commissioner under State Engineer Elwood Mead.